anapsilvestrinf/android_and_ios_apps/README.md

 # Profitable App Profiles for the App Store and Google Play Markets
-## This projects is part of Dataquest's Data Engineering path.
+## Project completed as part of Dataquest's Data Engineering path.
 ---------------------------------
 ## Introduction